-Recipient of Sidney Lanier Prize in Fiction; Clark-Gross Award; Lambda Literary Fellowship; Arteles, Anima and Red Gate Residencies; finalist for the New Letters Alexander Cappon Prize and Arcadia Press Chapbook Prize.
+Recipient of Sidney Lanier Prize in Fiction; New Millennium Writings Fiction Prize; Clark-Gross Novel Award; Lambda Literary Fellowship; Arteles, Anima and Red Gate Residencies; finalist for the New Letters Alexander Cappon Prize and Arcadia Press Chapbook Prize.

 A military brat, Jeffra moved all through most of his childhood, but claims the South to be where he most identifies with.
 He spent his high school years in Baltimore, and then moved to Atlanta, where he studied English, Music and Theatre at Oglethorpe University.
 He later studied in the Master’s Program in Critical Studies at the California Institute of the Arts.
 He teaches Writing, Drama, Media and Cultural Studies at Santa Clara University and The San Francisco Art Institute.
 He is also Co-Editor-in-Chief of queer literary collaborative, Foglifter Press.